gajus/fuss/README.md

 $request = new Gajus\Fuss\Request($app, 'GET', 'app');
 ```

 The above will produce a request against https://graph.facebook.com/v2.1/app URL.

-You can overwrite the version at the time of the request as well:
+You can overwrite the default version at the time of making a request:

 ```php
 $app = new Gajus\Fuss\App('your app ID', 'your app secret', [